4 -10 September 2023 NOW BOOKING

 Each day will be a mix of intensive study, fresh air, exercise, good food & wine.
 We will also take inspiration from the Transylvania Florilegium (No. 19/150 is owned by our host.)

 Rachel and James de Candole, our hosts, have restored the former town hall in Copsa Mare, ( above left) originally built in the 1890s .
-This is now their family home and where we will stay.
-We will eat meals together of fresh local produce (vegetarians and vegans catered for) included being hosted in the village for a couple of the evenings.
+This is now their family home and where we are based.
+We will eat meals together of fresh local produce (vegetarians and vegans catered for) including being hosted in the village for a couple of the evenings.

-1800 EUR includes: Six nights accommodation, food and wine, airport transfers, five days botanical art instruction.
+1900 EUR (2023 price) includes: Six nights accommodation, food and wine, airport transfers, five days botanical art instruction.

 I first visited Transylvania in 2014, when I was fortunate to be amongst a select group of worldwide botanical artists invited to take part in the Transylvania Florilegium project, depicting the native flora.